 Based upon the achievement of adjusted earnings per share of \$4.29 and 26.7% primary working capital percentage for MIP purposes, our named executive officers for fiscal year 2015 achieved 51% of their targeted bonus percentages.
-This reflects pre-established adjustments to the GAAP earnings and primary working capital percentage results on which fiscal year 2015 bonuses were determined to eliminate the effect of certain items, including those related to the restructuring of our operations, acquisition-related and litigation-related activities, and the impact of foreign currency translation on the business results for the fiscal year.
-We set forth the amounts paid for fiscal year 2015 performance under the MIP in the Summary Compensation Table.
+This reflects pre-established adjustments to the GAAP earnings and primary working capital percentage results on which fiscal year 2015 bonuses were determined to eliminate the effect of certain items, including those related to the restructuring of our operations, acquisition-related and litigation-related activities, and the impact of foreign currency translation on the business results for the fiscal year 2015 performance under the MIP in the Summary Compensation Table.